thirumurthis/projects/go-operator/go_operator_blog.md

           port: 80
           targetPort: 8080
 ```

+- From the WSL2, issue `make generate manifests install run` will deploy the controller to KinD cluster.

 - Below command is used to build and deploy the image to docker hub
 ```